DeSantis tests limits of his combative style in Disney feud

 “The people of Florida deserve a governor whose first priority is them, not his own political ambition,” Harrison said.

-President Joe Biden said at party fundraiser this past week in Oregon that this “is not your father's Republican Party.”
+President Joe Biden said at a party fundraiser in Seattle that this “is not your father's Republican Party.”

-“I respect conservatives,” Biden said at a DNC fundraiser in Seattle on Thursday.
+“I respect conservatives,” Biden told donors on Thursday.
 “There’s nothing conservative about deciding you’re going to throw Disney out of its present posture because ... you think we should be not be able to say, ‘gay.’"

 In a statement, DeSantis' spokesperson Taryn Fenske, called the governor a “principled and driven leader who accomplishes exactly what he says he will do.”